dgblack/dgblack.github.io/index.md

   * Published (but not included as author because Zeiss did not want to publicize their involvement)

 # Other
 Avid backcountry skier, rock climber, mountaineer
+Fluent in German and English